leafo/lessphp/docs/docs.md

 little tricky though because you need to work with the  **lessphp** type system.

 By sub-classing `lessc`, and creating specially named methods we can extend **lessphp**.
-In order for a function to be visible in LESS, it's name must start with `lib_`.
+In order for a function to be visible in LESS, its name must start with `lib_`.

 Let's make a function that doubles any numeric argument.